Note: This is an updated repost.

-Across the globe, folks will celebrate Earth Day this Saturday (April 22) with lots of community clean-up and educational events.
+Across the globe, folks will celebrate Earth Day next Sunday (April 22) with lots of community clean-up and educational events.
 Let’s bring some of that spirit to our classrooms with a high-interest, easy-to-deliver lesson that’ll get teens thinking about the world outside themselves.
 Continue reading

 English teacher friend Sarah Oleyourryk just shared a fun lesson to reinforce figurative language.
 This week, she showed the YouTube video below to her kids, pausing on each of the red question slides.
 “We went through it once with them singing and guessing,” she said.
 “Then I went through it a second time…more singing…and I gave answers and explanations.
 All told, it took about 40 minutes.
 The kids LOVED it!!!”

 The man who created Roget’s Thesaurus, Peter Mark Roget, was born on January 18, 1779, a date loquacious scholars celebrate as National Thesaurus Day.
 (Thanks, Alex E., for the heads-up.
 I had no idea this was a thing.)
 Though my research failed to unearth the authority who had the power to make such a declaration, it seems like a nice thing to remember the retired doctor whose passion project helps us all sound a bit more erudite.
 Continue reading

 Note: If you’re looking for the pre-winter break Reindeer Race, keep reading to see how these materials can easily be adapted for any holiday/upcoming school vacation.

 Two years ago, I shared my P.E. department colleagues’ inspired use of stations on the day before we left for Thanksgiving break.
 Here’s the video, in case you missed it:

 Today, I’m adapting their idea to bring some holiday fun to our English/Language Arts classes.
 Continue reading